 (a) VPI Mortgage Pool (the Pool) is an open-ended mutual fund trust, established on October 30, 2012 by declaration of trust under the laws of the Province of Ontario.
-As of March 2017, the registered office of the Pool is located at 300-175 Hargrave St., Winnipeg, Manitoba.
+The registered office of the Pool is located at 300-175 Hargrave St., Winnipeg, Manitoba.
 The trustee of the Pool is RBC Investor Services Trust and the Manager of the Pool is Value Partners Investments Inc. (VPI or the Manager).